-Depreciation is recognised in the income statement on a straight-line basis to write down the cost of each asset, to their residual values over the estimated useful lives of each part of an item of property and equipment.
+Depreciation is recognised in the profit and loss on a straight-line basis to write down the cost of each asset, to their residual values over the estimated useful lives of each part of an item of property and equipment.
 Leased assets under finance lease are depreciated over the shorter of the lease term and their useful lives.

-Depreciation begins when an asset is available for use and ceases at the earlier of the date that the asset is derecognised or classified as held for sale in accordance with IFRS 5.
-A non-current asset or disposal group is not depreciated while it is classified as held for sale.
+Depreciation begins when an asset is available for use and ceases at the earlier of the date that the asset is derecognised.